 - Low battery indicator

 One last item that I have in my must-have tent camping arsenal is a “pee bucket”.
 I got a lot of flack over this one, mainly from the guys.
 When you have 3 young girls and you, yourself have a bladder the size of a pea, you don’t want to be traipsing all over God’s creation in the middle of the night just to use the restroom.
 Our campsite was covered in poison ivy and tree frog’s.
 I don’t want poison ivy.
 And I have a severe phobia of those other nasty things.
 Not to mention venomous snakes.
-So I used a Luggable Loo with Double Doodie bags and kept that sucker right in the tent.
+So I used a Luggable Loo and Double Doodie Bags and kept that sucker right in the tent.
 We only used it during the night and the bag was changed first thing in the morning.
 The bags we used have bio-gel that works to control odor and sort of “congeal” urine.
 Like a diaper!
 It worked perfectly!
-To save money, our friend just used kitty litter in her bucket.
-It worked great too.
+There was no odor!

 What are some things you absolutely have to have when camping in a tent?